Sidakye/Anansi_Nodes/Simulation/README.md

-# Depicitons and concepts of the Node Network System
+# Depictions and concepts of the Node Network System

 # Tools used in the process are listed below